rychau/TwitterSentimentAnalysis/README.md

 Reads an indicated number of tweets from a given Twitter user and analyzes the number of positive and negative tweets, as well as lists the top three positive and negative tweets.

 It is recommended that Ubuntu Terminal is used to run, as main.cpp uses Python embedded in C++.
+Be sure Ubuntu is updated to install everything properly (such as apt-get).

 You need to install Python3+ (Used Python 3.5)
 You need to install PiP (to install python-twitter)